aai-institute/lakefs-spec/docs/quickstart.md

 While the `quickstart` repository already contains some files, we won't be using them for the remainder of this guide.
 Instead, we will now use the `lakefs-spec` file system interface to upload a file to the repository we just created, make a commit, and read back the committed data.

+To get started, create a file called `quickstart.py` with the following contents:

 ```python
 --8<-- "docs/_code/quickstart.py::13"
 ```

-We now have prepared a file on your local machine, ready to be added to the lakeFS repository, so let's do just that:
+This code snippet prepares a file `demo.txt` on your machine, ready to be added to the lakeFS repository, so let's do just that:

 ```python
 --8<-- "docs/_code/quickstart.py:14:16"
 ```

-After running the modified script, you can already see the [committed file](http://localhost:8000/repositories/repo/object?ref=main&path=demo.txt) in the lakeFS web UI:
+If you execute the `quickstart.py` script at this point, you can already see the [committed file](http://localhost:8000/repositories/repo/object?ref=main&path=demo.txt) in the lakeFS web UI:

 ![](_images/quickstart-lakefs-ui.png)

-But we can also access the committed file through the `fsspec` file system interface programmatically.
+While examining the file contents in the browser is nice, we want to access the committed file programmatically.
 Add the following lines at the end of your script and observe the output:

 ```python
 --8<-- "docs/_code/quickstart.py:18:19"